 So, if you are a festival addict, whether for music, literature, theatre, film or steam workings, and want to enjoy a few more creature comforts than those offered by a muddy campsite in a cold climate, then consider booking a local holiday cottage.
 The trouble is that it is often hard to find a suitable holiday cottage that you can be sure is within easy reach of the festival and its events.

 To help prevent festival fatigue, My Favourite Holiday Cottages has made it easier to locate self-catering accommodation within easy reach of your festival.
-Go to the Festival Cottages page and you will find a list of Festivals.
+Go to the Festival Cottages page (please note this page has been temporarily removed while we update the scheme) and you will find a list of Festivals.
 Click on any of these and you’ll be taken to the Festival’s page on the My Favourite Holiday Cottage’s site.
 This contains essential information about the festival, together with a list of holiday cottages advertised on MFHC with links to their listings.
 So, for example, if you’re keen on spending a few days in June at the (may we say, rather wonderful) Beverley Folk Festival in North Yorkshire, scroll down and choose from an attractive variety of 4 and 5-star holiday cottages within easy reach of Beverley and the festival site.
 Holiday Cottages give you total freedom to enjoy every aspect of a festival’s programme and still get a great night’s sleep.
 There’s no being bound by having to be back at your hotel for dinner at just the time that most shows are getting started, or hoping the owner of your B&B won’t mind staying up to let you in after midnight.
 A festival holiday cottage is your own home-from-home with front-row seats on tap!

 Want to Advertise a Festival?